-Vancouver is a North American city that really has it all.
-It’s close to the United States, is surrounded by mountains, and still has the city life people crave.
-Here are 12 reasons why you should definitely visit this beautiful city soon.
+Vancouver is a North American city surrounded by mountains and stunning nature, yet still has the city life people crave.
+Here, freelance travel writer and blogger Hayley Simpson, who has lived in Vancouver, gives her 12 reasons why you should visit this beautiful city soon.

-Vancouver is home to a diverse population.
-Nearly 40% of the people calling the city home are immigrants from countries such as China, the Philippines, and the United Kingdom.
-Because of this, the majority of locals are welcoming, friendly, and helpful.
-They are also very open, which is evident when walking through Davie Village, Vancouver’s gay neighborhood.
+Vancouver has a diverse population.
+Nearly 40 percent of the people who call the city home are immigrants from countries such as China, the Philippines and the United Kingdom.
+Vancouverites are generally welcoming, friendly and helpful, as well as open-minded, which is evident when walking through Davie Village, the city’s gay neighborhood.

 If you want to go from the city to the mountains within an hour, there’s no better place than Vancouver.
-There are three main mountains close to the city: Cypress Mountain, Mount Seymour, and Grouse Mountain.
+There are three main mountains nearby: Cypress Mountain, Mount Seymour and Grouse Mountain.
 Cypress is a favorite for local snowboarders and skiers as it has the best facilities, and it was part of the 2010 Winter Olympics.
 Grouse, on the other hand, is a popular option in the summertime when visitors can tackle the Grouse Grind and enjoy the daily lumberjack show on top of the mountain.

 Yes, you get the best of both worlds in Vancouver.
-From the mountains to the ocean, it has it all.
-The most popular summer beaches in the area include Kitsilano Beach, Spanish Banks, Jericho Beach, Sunset Beach, and Second Beach (there’s also a First and Third nearby).
+The most popular summer beaches in the area include Kitsilano Beach, Spanish Banks, Jericho Beach, Sunset Beach and Second Beach (there’s also a First and Third nearby).
 Kitsilano and Second Beach both have outdoor public swimming pools to enjoy in the warmer months as well.

-There are street food markets, farmers markets and flea markets in Vancouver.
+There are street-food markets, farmer’s markets and flea markets in Vancouver.

-The Richmond Night Market is the biggest night market in North America, with over 500 food options, 100 retail stalls, carnival games, and a dinosaur park.
-North Vancouver also has the Shipyard Night Market every Friday night, and the Eastside Flea Market happens every other weekend and has vintage clothing, antiques, collectibles, and local handmade products available.
+The Richmond Night Market is the biggest one in North America, with over 100 food vendors, 200 retail stalls, carnival games and a dinosaur park.
+North Vancouver also has the Shipyard Night Market every Friday night, and the Eastside Flea Market happens every other weekend and has vintage clothing, antiques, collectables and local handmade products available.
 Finally, the Granville Island Public Market is open every day and has a lot of food and local wares for purchase.

 Vancouver is brimming with fun things to do.
-Popular attractions include Capilano Suspension Bridge Park, the award-winning Museum of Anthropology, FlyOver Canada, Vancouver Lookout, Dr. Sun Yat-Sen Classical Chinese Garden, Science World, and the Vancouver Art Gallery.
-It’s hard to be bored when visiting Vancouver.
+Popular attractions include Capilano Suspension Bridge Park, the award-winning Museum of Anthropology, FlyOver Canada, Vancouver Lookout, Dr Sun Yat-Sen Classical Chinese Garden, Science World and the Vancouver Art Gallery.

-The weather is not perfect, thanks to its location in the rain-loving Pacific Northwest region.
+Vancouver’s weather is not perfect, thanks to its location in the rainy Pacific Northwest region.
 However, it’s a lot better than the rest of Canada.
 It’s unusual for Vancouver to get a lot of snow in winter (sometimes it can even go an entire year without any snowfall).
-Its summers are also quite mild, with temperatures in the mid-20s (77°F) and long, sun-filled days.
-Vancouver also gets to experience all four seasons, so why not visit in spring or fall and see the blooming trees or falling leaves?
+Its summers are also quite mild, with average temperatures around 77F (25C) and long, sun-filled days.
+Vancouver also gets to experience all four seasons, so visit in spring or fall to see the blooming trees or falling leaves.

 Although there are parks scattered across the city, there are two that you must see when in Vancouver.
-First, there is Stanley Park, one of the biggest urban parks in North America.
-Get lost within the park, cycle its seawall, and take photos from every picture-perfect angle.
-Second, there is Queen Elizabeth Park; it sits south of the downtown area, but its elevated position means it has the best views of the city and its surrounding mountains.
+First, there’s Stanley Park, one of the biggest urban parks in North America.
+Get lost within the park, cycle its seawall and take photos from every picture-perfect angle.
+Second, there is Queen Elizabeth Park; while it sits south of Downtown, its elevated position means it has the best views of the city and surrounding mountains.
 It’s also home to the Bloedel Conservatory, which is a secret tropical paradise.

 In summer, Vancouver hosts some excellent (and free) festivals.
-The biggest is the Celebration of Light, which is the world’s largest offshore fireworks competition—three nights, three countries, three amazing fireworks displays.
+The biggest is the three-day Celebration of Light, which is the world’s largest offshore fireworks competition between three countries (they change every year).
 Next, there is Bard on the Beach, which is all about celebrating Shakespeare in the beautiful British Columbia outdoors.
-There’s also Italian Day on The Drive, the International Jazz Festival, the Khatsahlano Street Party, YVR Food Cart Festival, and so much more.
+There’s also Italian Day on The Drive, the International Jazz Festival, the Khatsahlano Street Party and so much more.

-Yes, one of the best reasons to visit Vancouver is the day trips!
-Firstly, a drive up the Sea to Sky Highway to Squamish and Whistler is a must, no matter what time of year.
+One of the best reasons to visit Vancouver is all the day trips you can take.
+A drive up the Sea-to-Sky Highway to Squamish and Whistler is a must, no matter what time of year.
 There’s also the chance to hop on a ferry and visit Bowen Island or the Sunshine Coast.
-British Columbia’s capital, Victoria on Vancouver Island, is better suited for a weekend getaway.
-But there are many places to explore close to Vancouver.
+British Columbia’s capital, Victoria on Vancouver Island, is better suited for a weekend getaway, but there are many places to explore close to Vancouver.

-Thanks to Vancouver’s diverse population, the city is home to numerous delicious cafés, eateries, and restaurants.
-There are concentrated areas around the city too, such as Vietnamese eats in Little Saigon, Italian cuisine on Commercial Drive, and Indian fare in Punjabi Market.
-Vancouver is also known for its variety of food trucks, located throughout the downtown core and at the city’s main markets.
+Thanks to Vancouver’s diverse population, the city is home to numerous cafés, eateries and restaurants.
+Try Vietnamese eats in Little Saigon, Italian cuisine on Commercial Drive and Indian fare in Punjabi Market.
+Vancouver is also known for its variety of food trucks, located throughout Downtown and the city’s main markets.

-Vancouver is home to some of the hippest and coolest neighborhoods in Canada.
-Main Street and Commercial Drive are known for their independent boutiques and restaurants; Yaletown has some of the best patios for summertime dining due to its former life as a warehouse district, and Gastown is the city’s most historic neighborhood.
-Ensure you reserve time to explore these areas when visiting Vancouver.
+Vancouver is home to some of the coolest neighborhoods in Canada.
+Main Street and Commercial Drive are known for their independent boutiques and restaurants, while Yaletown has some of the best patios for summertime dining due to its former life as a warehouse district.
+Meanwhile, Gastown is the city’s most historic area.

-There’s a shopping area for everyone in Vancouver.
-People with designer desires will enjoy walking down Robson Street and exploring Vancouver’s downtown area.
-In Burnaby, there’s Metropolis at Metrotown, which is the largest mall in Western Canada with over 400 shops.
-Finally, for people wanting to buy something more locally, then definitely visit the hipster ‘hoods mentioned previously.
-Main Street, Commercial Drive, and Gastown are brimming with locally owned and operated boutiques.
+People with designer desires will enjoy walking down Robson Street and exploring Downtown Vancouver.
+In Burnaby, there’s Metropolis at Metrotown, which is the largest mall in Western Canada, with over 400 shops.
+Finally, for local vibes, visit the hipster neighborhoods mentioned previously.
+Main Street, Commercial Drive and Gastown are brimming with locally owned and operated boutiques.